Unit and Integration Testing

 Via Web Browser

 Executing tests from the command line is recommended, since it most closely reflects test runs in any automated testing environments.
-If for some reason you don't have access to the command line, you can also run tests through the browser.
+However, you can also run tests through the browser (requires PHPUnit version 3.7.*@stable):